Azure/iot-plug-and-play-bridge/PnpBridge/ReadMe.md

 }
 ```

-For devices that self descre Azure IoT PnP interface, the template should contain "InterfaceId" in the root document object.
+For devices that self describe Azure IoT PnP interface(s), the template should contain "InterfaceId" in the root document object.

 There are currently 3 discovery adapters in PnP Bridge: